AARP (American Association of Retired Persons)

 Viruses are microscopic, disease-causing particles that utilize living cells to replicate.
 Viruses grow or reproduce only in living cells.
 They are often found in untreated water or sewage-contaminated water.
 Viruses from human feces on unwashed hands can infect others by passing the virus to food.
 Normal cooking can lower the risk of illness, but may not destroy all viruses.

 VTEC (Verotoxin-producing E. coli)

-Rinsing meat from any domesticated bird prior to cooking and consumption.
-Washing poultry in sinks may lead to splashing and a large radius of bacterial spread in and around the sink.
+Washing poultry refers to rinsing meat from any domesticated bird prior to cooking and consumption.
+Stop Foodborne Illness does not recommend washing poultry.
+Washing poultry in sinks may lead to splashing and a large radius of bacteria spread in and around the sink.
 It is a common misconception that you need to wash chicken prior to cooking.
-Stop Foodborne Illness does not recommend that anyone wash poultry.

-The amount of water that is available for bacterial growth.
-Water activity (Aw) is the amount of water available for deterioration reactions and is measured on a scale of 0 to 1.0.
+Water activity (Aw) refers to the amount of water that is available for bacterial growth or deterioration reactions, and is measured on a scale of 0 to 1.0.
 Bacteria, yeast, and mold multiply rapidly at a high water activity–above 0.86.
 Meat, produce and soft cheeses have Aw in this range (between 0.86 and 1.0).

-World Health Organization – The World Health Organization is a specialized agency of the United Nations that is concerned with international public health.
-It was established on 7 April 1948 headquartered in Geneva, Switzerland.
+The World Health Organization is a specialized agency of the United Nations that is concerned with international public health.
+Established on 7 April 1948, it is headquartered in Geneva, Switzerland.